Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       which creates a SessionManager::wxWindow, initialized with a SDashDesc that serves as the interface between wxWidgets and EngageUI.

-   - App lifetime -- Paint and Kybd event handling
+   - wxWidgets App lifetime -- Paint and Kybd event handling
       ![Alt Text](https://hex-map.khitchdee.net/Modal-operation.png?v08-11-2022)
       Goto line 723 SessionManager::OnKeyDown and open it.
       This is where all key down events are handled by SessionManager.